-I’m always telling new freelance writers that they have to sit down and actually put words on paper or on their screen.
+I’m always telling new freelance writers that they have to sit down and actually put words on paper or on their screen if they expect to get good enough to get paid.
 Which is true.

 Of course, I’m talking about getting a rough draft of the article or blog post or sales letter or web copy done.

 Drafts are the first step in a writing project and it’s not by accident they are called rough drafts.
 And they are likely to be very rough – in fact, that’s the point.